 If you are under age 65, you might still be eligible for premium-free benefits if you meet one of two requirements:

 - You have received Social Security or Railroad Retirement Board benefits for two years.

 If you don’t meet any of the five requirements above, you’ll have to pay a premium for Part A. For 2020, the monthly premium is $458 (up from $437 in 2019).1 Additional costs with Part A include coinsurance in specific situations and a deductible of $1,408 in 2020 (up from $1,364 in 2019) to cover hospital inpatient care.2

 What does Medicare Part B cost?

 Medicare Part B, on the other hand, requires a monthly premium.
-The premium for 2017 starts at $134 per month and increases with income.
-You can choose to have this premium deducted automatically from your Social Security benefits, which can make things easier.
+The standard premium for 2020 is $144.60 (up from $135.50 in 2019) and increases with income.3 You can choose to have this premium deducted automatically from your Social Security benefits, which can make things easier.

 The deductible for Part B is just $198 in 2020 (up from $185 in 2019).4 Once this is paid, you’ll only pay your coinsurance payments, which are 20% of covered expenses.

 Content on this site has not been reviewed or endorsed by the Centers for Medicare & Medicaid Services, the United States Government, any state Medicare agency, or any private insurance agency (collectively “Medicare System Providers”).
 Eligibility.com is a DBA of Clear Link Technologies, LLC and is not affiliated with any Medicare System Providers.